MerryThe'sChristmasCollection

 N25

-This Christmas folder with all sorts of information for making Christmas decorations, was offered by the JVKA (Jeugdverbond voor Katholieke Actie) (Yough Union for Catholic Action).
+This Christmas folder with all sorts of information for making Christmas decorations, was offered by the JVKA (Jeugdverbond voor Katholieke Actie) (Youth Union for Catholic Action).
 The JVKA was officially established on April 11, 1928.
 “Hernieuwen” (Renew) became the JVKA journal for the Flemish students as of 1932.
 In the 1960s JVKA and KSA (another organisation, nl.
 Katholieke Studentenactie (Catholic Students Action)) started working more closely together and in 1965 the journals “Bronnen” and “Hernieuwen” were joined together and the new journal became “Vandaag”.

 This folder includes designs for table and Christmas tree decorations - motives for Christmas menus, napkin holders, lantern and wall decorations – drawings for wooden articles that could be used for Christmas presents – models for nativity scenes.
 It probably dates from 1940s, as in one of the drawings for a Christmas present the number “194 ” is printed with room left for another number, and I should think from 1 to 9.